Sholde/des/README.md

 ./install.sh
 ```

-This work only for Debian system.
+It's work only on Debian system.

 ### Usage